Creating a Bedroom for Both Boys and Girls

 Moving on to furniture, select those with clean lines and avoid any themed based ones (E.g. racing car or sleeping beauty beds) and that’s non-themed (steer clear of the race car or sleeping beauty beds) and pair with neutral coloured essentials such as lamps and window treatments.

-After choosing all the neutrals and the plains, you can add personality to the bedroom by accessorising and customising design elements that suits each of them.
+After choosing all the neutrals and the plains, you can add personality to the bedroom by accessorising and customizing design elements that suits each of them.
 Here are a few ways you can add a personal touch to the room:

 - Decorate the room with unique pieces throughout the room such as wall art or coat hooks.